aguirre-matteo/mtp-tui/README.md

 You can move through the elements using the arrow keys or HJKL.

 If you haven't already connected your device, it's now time to do so.
-Connect your phone to your computer and swipe down the screen and you'll find a notification saying that the device has been connected.
+In the case of an Android phone, connect it to your computer, swipe down the screen and you'll find a notification saying that the device has been connected.

 <img src="./screenshots/usb-notification.png" width="300" alt="USB Notification">

-Then touch it and the USB's Connection details will open.
+Then click on it and the USB's Connection details will open.
 Select the "File Transfer" option in the "Use USB for" section.
 This way you'll be able to access your phone's storage.